Eugene Amo-Dadzie

 Eugene Amo-Dadzie (born 22 June 1992) is a British athlete who competes as a sprinter.
 He was a bronze medalist over 60 metres at the 2023 British Indoor Athletics Championships and the 2023 British Athletics Championships.

-Career
+Biography

 Late starter

-Amo-Dadzie didn't start competing until he was twenty-six years-old, by which time he was a qualified chartered accountant.
+Amo-Dadzie did not start competing until he was twenty-six years-old, by which time he was a qualified chartered accountant.
 He competed at the British Athletics Championships for the first time in 2019, finishing fifth in his semi-final.

 A Woodford Green athlete, Amo-Dadzie ran a new personal best time over 100m of 10.20 seconds to finish second at the 2021 British Athletics Championships in Bedford.
 In August 2022 he lowered his 100m personal best to 10.05 in Stratford.
 This placed him third over 100m by fastest time by UK athletes in 2022.

 First British selection

 In February 2023 he finished third behind Reece Prescod and Jeremiah Azu at the British Indoor Athletics Championships 60m race, held in Birmingham.
 They were subsequently selected for the Great Britain squad for the 2023 European Athletics Indoor Championships held at the Ataköy Athletics Arena in Istanbul.
 He qualified for the semi-finals of the 60m on his major championships debut.